 - Hotel Skaftafell (Mid-range price)

-If any of this sounds appealing to you, we suggest you consider paying a winter visit to the land of fire and ice.
-Though the month of March in Iceland still attracts many tourists, the numbers are lower than the popular summer months.
-So take advantage of the smaller crowds, grab your cold-weather gear, and get ready for a remarkable experience.
+Though March in Iceland still attracts many tourists, the numbers are lower than the popular summer months.
+So take advantage of the smaller crowds, grab your cold-weather gear, and get ready for a remarkable experience of things to do in Iceland in March!

 Get a FREE printable “Hidden Gems In Iceland” E-book by joining our private Iceland Facebook Group and share your photos and ask for tips and tricks.